 If your heater has a low R-value, you can add an insulation blanket.
 A tank that needs insulation will be warm when you touch it.
 But the best time to wrap the tank with a blanket is during the installation process.
 Polar Plumbing, Heating & Air Conditioning’s water heating team recommends consulting professionals before choosing a system for your Newburgh home.

 The Anode Rod’s Role in Your Equipment’s Longevity

 The anode rod is a metal implement suspended from the top of the tank.
 The rod prevents corrosion on the tank’s lining by attracting minerals and sediment toward it.
 As such, the rod breaks down rather than the tank’s lining.

 The anode rod will require maintenance every three years.
 Depending on your usage and the water quality in your home, however, you might need to inspect your water heater annually.

 Discolored water, a rotten egg odor, and erratic water temperatures are some signs you may need to schedule a replacement.
 A defective anode rod can force your water heating appliance to work harder and raise your energy costs.

 The Purpose of the Drain and T&P Valves

 During its operation, your water heater can generate excessive amounts of heat and pressure.
 The temperature and pressure (T&P) relief valve releases the buildup when the pressure levels exceed their capacity.

 The drain valve allows you to let out water from the bottom of the tank.
 Your water heater needs periodic flushing as part of routine maintenance.
 Flushing removes sediment that can damage the inner lining of the tank.

 Most drain valves are made of plastic or brass.
 While plastic is cheaper, it can break down and leak.
 When replacing the valve, consider opting for brass.
-Polar Plumbing, Heating & Air Conditioning plumbers can work with you to find a solution that fits the needs of your Newburgh home.

 What Is an Electric Heating Element?